Skip to content

 Faster docker builds with S3-backed cache

-RunsOn comes with an integrated S3 cache backend, which is what allows much faster and unlimited GitHub Actions caching with our drop-in replacement runs-on/cache action.
+RunsOn comes with an integrated S3 cache backend, which is what allows much faster and unlimited GitHub Actions caching with our drop-in Magic Cache feature.

 Using the S3 cache for docker layer caching